 - Mix-ins: use any combination of dried fruit, nuts, seeds, or other fun additions like dark chocolate chips.
 Dried fruit options include raisins, cranberries, cherries, dates, apricots, prunes, or figs. Dice into bite-sized pieces if needed.
 Walnuts, almonds, pecans, sunflower seeds, pumpkin seeds, hemp seeds, or flax seeds provide great texture and nutrition.
 Toast nuts before adding for even better flavor.

 - Shredded or Pureed Fruits or Vegetables: use any combination of shredded or pureed fruits and vegetables.
 Shredded zucchini, shredded carrots, mashed ripe bananas, canned pumpkin, or pureed butternut squash are all great options.
-Unsweetened applesauce works too, but it has a very high moisture content, so reduce to 1/4 cup.
+Unsweetened applesauce works too, but it has a very high moisture content, so the muffins won’t rise as well.

 - Buttermilk: substitute plain yogurt, Greek yogurt, kefir, or sour cream.
 You can also make your own buttermilk by mixing ½ cup milk or milk alternative with ½ Tablespoon white vinegar or lemon juice.